-For a period in early September, three hurricanes—Hurricane Irma, Hurricane Jose, and Hurricane Katia—were brewing over the Atlantic simultaneously.
-In the chaos of preparing for the storms to hit land, we would have also had to deal with the confusion of telling them apart, if it weren't for a naming system that's been used for decades.
+In the chaos of preparing for the storms to hit land, we would also have to deal with the confusion of telling them apart, if it weren't for a naming system that's been used for decades.

 The list includes 21 names for each year, with names for the letters Q, U, X, Y, and Z missing from the lineup.
 For years when more than 21 storms appear, letters from the Greek alphabet are used to label the extras.

-The catalogue has enough names to last six Hurricane seasons, after which it gets recycled.
-When hurricanes are especially fatal or destructive, those names may be retired out of respect.
+The catalog has enough names to last six hurricane seasons, after which it gets recycled.
+When hurricanes are especially fatal or destructive, those names may be retired.
 In those cases, the World Meteorological Organization convenes to decide on a new name to fill the empty slot.
-Andrew, Katrina, Ike, and Sandy are a handful of names that have lost their place on the list.
+Andrew, Katrina, Ike, and Sandy are a handful of names that have lost their place on the list in recent decades.

-Following 2017's historic hurricane season, the World Meteorological Organization will likely be removing at least a couple names from the current roster before it's next used in 2023.
-While they won't be accepting suggestions, they will make the updated list available for the public to see years in advance.
+Following 2017's historic hurricane season, the World Meteorological Organization retired Harvey, Irma, Maria, and Nate from their specific roster before it's next used in 2023.
+While they don't take suggestions, they do make the updated list available for the public to see years in advance.

 Have you got a Big Question you'd like us to answer?
 If so, let us know by emailing us at email@example.com.